 Press 'Create'to save your question.
 When you hit ‘Create’ the icon next to the survey name will change to a question mark and the ‘Start Survey’ button will change to ‘Start Quiz’ button.

 Repeat this process to add multiple questions to your quiz.
-Not all questions needs to have correct answers.
+Not all questions need to have correct answers.
 Some questions can be feedback questions, or questions that can help you better understand the students’ preferences.

 Remember to start your quiz by selecting the ‘Start Quiz’ button.
 This will ensure students can see the Quiz in the Vevox app or browser.

-Also remember to activate your quiz by ensuring it is in ‘Start mode’ by pressing the 'Start Session' option.
+Also, remember to activate your quiz by ensuring it is in ‘Start mode’ by pressing the 'Start Session' option.

 When the allotted time has lapsed ensure you stop your quiz again.
 No more results will be taken in.